Phone 1800 444 396

 Why do people pay into their partner’s super or split their contributions?

-If certain eligibility requirements are met you could receive a tax offset for the contributions you make.
+If certain eligibility requirements are met, you could receive a tax offset for the contributions you make.

 Can anyone help boost their partner’s super?